aconejos/klaunch/README.md

 ### Building on Linux

-This repository provides the `klaunch_linux` binary which was build on an Ubunt 24.04 machine.
+This repository provides the `klaunch_linux` binary which was build on an Ubuntu 24.04 machine.

 If you want to build manually on a Ubuntu/Debian-based machine, please follow these steps: